elliottlawson/converse/docs/guide/getting-started.md

 # Getting Started

-This guide will help you get up and running with Laravel Converse quickly.
+This guide will help you get up and running with Converse quickly.
 For detailed installation instructions, see the [Installation Guide](/guide/installation).

 ## Quick Start